Morocco–Spain relations: Illegal immigration

 European Commission Vice President Margaritis Schinas warned that Europe would not "be intimidated by anyone on the subject of migration".
 The Moroccan move was described as an instance of coercive engineered migration and a case of grey zone operation, similarly to other asymmetrical challenges posed by Morocco underpinned by incremental and ambiguous measures below the threshold of war.

 On 22 June 2023, Human Rights Watch accused authorities at the Melilla border of "exonerat[ing] their security forces" during the 2022 Melilla incident.
 Both countries were reported to have further agreed to cooperate on repatriations of illegal migrants.

 As of April 2024, the Spanish government was conducting preparations to transfer the management of airspace to Morocco, after decades of it being managed by a state-owned company organized under the Spanish Ministry of Transport and operating from the air traffic control center in the Canary Islands.

+In late July 2026, a mass crossing of migrants from Morocco into Ceuta escalated into a major crisis: Ceuta's president reported that tens of thousands of people entered the enclave within a 24-hour period after breaching border fences and swimming around them.
+Spanish authorities reported dozens of deaths among those attempting the crossing, and Madrid deployed the armed forces to the territory after local officials requested a national emergency declaration.
+Prime Minister Pedro Sánchez attributed the surge to human-trafficking networks and described it as a challenge to Spain's Territorial integrity, while several other European governments criticized Madrid's handling of the situation.
+Some commentators and media outlets described the events as an "invasion", though mainstream Spanish and international reporting characterized it primarily as a migration and border-security crisis.

 Trade agreements

 In the past, the failure to reach a deal for fisheries between the European Union and Morocco in 2001 complicated the relations between José María Aznar and Mohammed VI.

 Morocco's Tanger Med port will pose competition that concerns Spanish ports.
 It was expected to achieve full capacity in 2014 at 5.5 million containers annually.

 At a February 2023 summit in Rabat attended by Pedro Sánchez and Aziz Akhannouch, Spain and Morocco subsequently signed a series of multiple agreements to boost trade and investment, including credit lines of up to 800 million euros ($873 million).